Anti cancer Therapy

 Theralase® is dedicated to safely and effectively destroying cancer through the research, development and commercialization of light activated Photo Dynamic Compounds (“PDCs”) and their associated drug formulations.

 We are a clinical stage biopharmaceutical company.
-Our Photo Dynamic Therapy (“PDT”) division focuses on developing Anti-Cancer Therapy (“ACT”) treatments by utilizing light activated Photo Dynamic Compounds (“PDCs”) and their associated drug formulations to destroy cancer cells.
+Our Anti-Cancer Therapy (“ACT”) division focuses on developing safe and effective ACT treatments by utilizing light activated Photo Dynamic Compounds (“PDCs”) and their associated drug formulations to destroy cancer cells.

-Photo Dynamic Therapy ("PDT") employs non-toxic light-sensitive compounds that are absorbed preferentially by cancer cells, versus health cells, and when laser light activated, these compounds produce a violent form of oxygen known as singlet oxygen or Reactive Oxygen Species ("ROS"), which oxidizes the cancer cell inducing natural cell death, known as apoptosis.
+Anti-Cancer Therapy ("ACT") employs non-toxic light-sensitive compounds that are absorbed preferentially by cancer cells, versus health cells, and when laser light activated, these compounds produce a violent form of oxygen known as singlet oxygen or Reactive Oxygen Species ("ROS"), which oxidizes the cancer cell inducing natural cell death, known as Immunogenic Cell Death ("ICD").

-Theralase® through its research, development and collaboration with world-renowned researchers has enhanced and modernized traditional PDT, optimizing the technology and increasing the potential of PDT to treat a broad range of diseases and overcome the safety and efficacy limitations of current cancer treatments.
+Theralase® through its research, development and collaboration with world-renowned researchers has enhanced and modernized traditional PDCs, optimizing the technology and increasing the potential of PDCs to treat a broad range of diseases and overcome the safety and efficacy limitations of current cancer treatments.

 Theralase® is conducting a pivotal Phase II Non-Muscle Invasive Bladder Cancer (“NMIBC”) clinical study, with a primary endpoint of efficacy, secondary endpoint of duration of efficacy and tertiary endpoint of safety.